 It is believed that the population began to decline rapidly soon after the arrival of Portuguese and Dutch settlers in the 17th century.

-By examining the skeletons, scientists were able to confirm that Homo floresiensis were able to use fire, rudimentary tools, and even basic language.
+By examining the skeletons, scientists were able to confirm that Homo floresiensis was able to use fire, rudimentary tools, and even basic language.

-What is more, by looking at the shape of the skull it was determined that the size of Brodmann’s area 10 – the part of the brain that indicates level of intelligence – is the same size as that of modern humans.
+What is more, by looking at the shape of the skull, it was determined that the size of Brodmann’s area 10 – the part of the brain that indicates the level of intelligence – is the same size as that of modern humans.

-It is highly likely that Homo sapiens co-existed with these diminutive people who chose to live near a volcano on the island.
-When this volcano erupted around 12,000 years ago Homo floresiensis may have been wiped out, but some could feasibly have survived.
+Scientists largely suspect that Homo floresiensis was long wiped out, but could some have survived deep in the forest?
 The race, in fact, may have lived long enough to inspire the Nage’s stories of Ebu Gogo.